linuxserver/docker-sickgear/README.md

 linuxserver/sickgear
 ```

+&nbsp;

-## Parameters
+## Required Parameters

-`The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
+The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
 So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080
-http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.`
+http://192.168.x.x:8080 would show you what's running INSIDE the container on port 80.

 * `-p 8081` - the port(s)
 * `-v /config` - where sickgear should store config files.